ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 {: faq}
 {: #faq-fs-perf-2}

-Yes, you can increase or decrease IOPS for file shares based on an IOPS tier profile or custom profile.
-Adjusting IOPS is dependent on the file share size.
-There's no outage or lack of access to the storage while adjusting IOPS.
+Yes, you can increase or decrease IOPS for file shares based on an **IOPS tier**, **custom**, or **dp2** profile.
+Adjusting IOPS depends on the file share size.
+Adjusting the IOPS causes no outage or lack of access to the storage.
+Pricing is adjusted with your selection.
 For more information, see [Adjusting file share IOPS](/docs/vpc?topic=vpc-adjusting-share-iops&interface=ui).

+### Can I change a file share profile?
+{: faq}
+{: #faq-fs-update-profile}

+Yes, you can use the UI, CLI, or API to update a file share profile.
+You can change among IOPS tier profiles.
+When you select a custom profile or dp2 high-performance profile, you specify the maximum IOPS based on the file share size.

+You cannot use the UI, CLI, or API to update multiple file shares in a single operation.
+For more on this issue, see [troubleshooting {{site.data.keyword.filestorage_vpc_short}}](/docs/vpc?topic=vpc-troubleshooting-file-storage).
+{: note}

 ## Data security and encryption questions
 {: #file-storage-vpc-security-questions}